jfroelich/rss-reader/src/lib/dom/image.md

 ### Why call closest on the parent element instead of the image

 The reason that this calls `closest` on the image's parent element rather than the image itself, despite that calling closest on the image is terser and would suffice, is because `closest` tests against itself in addition to its ancestors.
-We know that image is an HTMLImageElement that closest will not match.
-We can reduce the work done by closet by calling closest on the parent element.
+In other words the test is self-inclusive.
+Furthermore, we know that image is an HTMLImageElement that `closest` will not match.
+Therefore, we can reduce the work done by `closest` by calling `closest` on the parent element.

 Note that I never actually tested whether this calling from the parent node improves performance.
 It may even hurt performance, and is something I would eventually like to test.
+It is notably marginal and really should not be concerning.
+This explanation exists primarily to explain the non-obviousness.

 ### Why figures and pictures are unwrapped instead of removed